minerva-medical/minerva-medical.github.io/index.md

 ### Add to Inventory Form
 If the user wants to add an item to the inventory, they will do so by using the add inventory form.
-This form is accessable through the "Add Inventory" tab in the navigation bar.
+This form is accessible through the "Add Inventory" tab in the navigation bar.
 This form will have the user fill out the following fields when adding an item:

 * Item type
 * Drug Name
+* Drug Type(s)
 * Brand
 * Lot Number
 * Expiration date
+* Minimum Quantity
-* Quantity
+* Quantity + Unit
 * Location
 * Whether the item was purchased or donated
-* If donated, by whom
-* Site item was added to
 * Additional information

 Once the form is completed, the item will be added to the inventory and will be displayed on the Inventory Status page.